xuchen66/sphinx-emdocs/source/SerialEM_note_define-IS-vectors.rst

 It can conveniently shift to a corner and take a shot for you to see, you can adjust the position and save the image shift value, for this corner, by pressing **[ Save Image Shift ]** like before.
-And you do this for all four corner point.
+And you do this for all four corner points.

 We started with a set of image shift vectors converted from stage hole vectors initially (at LD View mag), and we ended up with final accurate set of image shift vectors (at LD R mag)!
-This procedure results in an adjustment transform matrix between the two.
+This procedure not only get refined image shift vectors for R mag, but also **results in an adjustment transform matrix between the two**!

 As soon as the procedure is finished, the adjustment transform is available, and already applied for the CURRENT one, as shown in below figure 4.